 website | 719 S King St (International District) | price: ~$17 per adult

 The Wing Luke Museum is located in the vibrant Chinatown-International District.
 Its exhibits share the history of Asian and Pacific Island people in the Pacific Northwest.
 They also host really fun educational programs, like food crawls throughout the neighborhood to learn more about Asian cuisine.
+Your ticket includes a tour of the historic hotel it shares a building with, available on a first come, first serve basis.

-Visit Woodland Park Zoo
+Check out the Woodland Park Zoo

-website | 5500 Phinney Ave N (Phinney Ridge) | price: ~$22 per adult
+website | 5500 Phinney Ave N (Phinney Ridge) | price: ~$20 per adult

 Fun fact, I used to work at the Woodland Park Zoo!
 I was a photo intern one summer between my junior and senior year of college.
 My job was to organize my boss’ photos (not fun) and roam the grounds taking photos.